By Guest Blogger Sandy Harper

 –New book or coloring book

-–Mini Magna-Doodle – Kmart sells the Fisher Price version for under $10.
+–Mini Magna-Doodle – You can find these sold online at Target or Amazon.
 This also works great when waiting at restaurants.

 –Activity books – These are great for preschool age kids.
 To make this even more special, hand them a special new pen, pencil and/or eraser.

-–Cars – I found a pack of four at the Dollar Store.
-They aren’t Hot Wheels but they were new and cool to my toddler.
+–Cars – You can find a variety of these online or even at the Dollar Store sometimes.
+They may not be Hot Wheels but they were new and cool to my toddler.
 If you did bring a chalk board, you can draw streets and a city on it for your little one to drive his new cars along.

 –Small figurines – Think dinosaurs, My Little Pony’s, plastic bugs, etc.